Academic Administration Committee (AAC)

-Located in the ground floor of the George Forbes Building staff will be able to put you in touch with the most appropriate person to deal with any queries regarding enrolment, course of study, fees, scholarships or any other administrative matters.
+Located on the ground floor of the George Forbes Memorial Building.
+Student Administration staff will be able to put you in touch with the most appropriate person to deal with any queries regarding enrolment, course of study, fees, scholarships, visas or any other administrative matters.

-Outgoing, Lincoln University students apply through Student Administration to study for one or two semesters at one of our partner institutions.
-Sometimes refered to as 'Global Mobility'.
+Outgoing: Lincoln University students can apply through Student Administration to study for one or two semesters at one of our partner institutions.
+Sometimes refered to as 'Global Mobility' or Go Global.

-Incoming, Students from our Partner Institutions apply through their international office to study at Lincoln University for one or two semesters.
+Incoming: Students from our partner institutions can apply through their international office to study at Lincoln University for one or two semesters.
 Often referred to as Study Abroad students.

-International Students may enrol at Lincoln University for one or two semesters either via direct enrolment or through a third party provider, agent.
+International students may enrol at Lincoln University for one or two semesters either via direct enrolment or through a third party provider or agent.

-The components or modules of a course are called subjects.
-A subject is a module of workfor which a grade is given that appears on the student’s transcript.
+The components or modules of a course.
+A subject is a module of work for which a grade is given that appears on the student's transcript.

 A daily programme of the time and place where subjects are taught.
 All students receive a copy of their course timetable at registration.

 A transcript is a copy of a student's complete academic record at university.

 If changes are made to regulations or subject schedules, occasionally students who began under the old rules are unable to meet all of the new requirements.
 In such cases, the University will generally set up transitional arrangements, which may include transitional prerequisites.
 These arrangements will normally apply for a particular group of students and for a limited period.